cpedraza79/Silva-Cras-PatNat/README.md

 # SILVA-CRAS SEPPO

-Proyecto: System for decision-making within the framework of forest conservation agreements at the property level in the Caquetá foothills of the colombian Amazon, Conservation and Governance Program -Patrimonio Natural, funded by USAID.
+## Proyecto: System for decision-making within the framework of forest conservation agreements at the property level in the Caquetá foothills of the colombian Amazon, Conservation and Governance Program -Patrimonio Natural, funded by USAID.

+Develop a remote semi-automated monitoring system for deforestation monitoring, functional, scalable, robust and cost-efficient; producing automated deforestation reports, and providing information of the location and extension of deforestation events in the Piedmont of Caquetá.

 Josef Kellndorfer, Ph.D., President and Senior Scientist, Earth Big Data, LLC